Ceefax (album)

-Ceefax is the debut full-length album by English post-rock band Fridge, released 10 March 1997.
-The album is notable for the fact that it contains three short tracks, "EDM", "EDM 2", and "EDM 3", that are influenced by drum and bass.
+Ceefax is the debut studio album by English post-rock band Fridge, released on 10 March 1997.
+The album is notable for the fact that it contains three short tracks – "EDM", "EDM 2" and "EDM 3" – that are influenced by drum and bass.

-The CD digipack case is natural-tone paper colour, with clear ink on the front, which is only visible when viewed at certain angles; track listings and other liner notes are on the album spine.
+The CD digipak case is natural-tone paper colour with glossy ink on the front only visible when viewed at certain angles.
+Track listings and other liner notes are written on the spine.